Privacy statement Prothya Biosolutions Netherlands B.V.edition july 2021

 - name, address and telephone number to be able to contact an associate;

 - the identification number of a plasma donation, to be used for the manufacturing of medicines.

-SPP collects data that you have supplied to us yourself as a patient, customer, practitioner employee or associate and SPP may obtain data from third parties such as practitioners.
+Prothya collects data that you have supplied to us yourself as a patient, customer, practitioner employee or associate and Prothya may obtain data from third parties such as practitioners.

 - managing donations from which medicines can be manufactured;

 - managing the safety of produced and to be produced medicines;

 - handling and dealing with complaints and adverse events;

 - conducting, registering and reporting clinical research;